-A quick and easy way to re-image a Dell Wyse thin client, especially Windows Embedded devices, is to use the Wyse USB Firmware Tool.
+A quick and easy way to re-image a Dell Wyse thin client, especially Windows 10 IoT/Embedded devices, is to use the Wyse USB Firmware Tool.
 The tool is also used to re-image other models of Dell Wyse thin clients as well but not as often.

 The process is outlined in the user guide that you get with the download but it follows these basic steps:

-- Download the firmware you want to use for the re-imaging process from one of the locations noted above.
+- Download the firmware you want to use for the re-imaging process from above.

 - Download the USB Firmware Tool as noted above and launch as an administrator.
 Be sure to launch as admin as you will get errors if not.